caffreit/blog-/README.md

 ## Welcome to my blog-
 This blog has two purposes, the first is to help secure a job by showcasing my portfolio of coding experience.
+[See more](https://github.com/caffreit)

 The second is to serve as a reference for me when I'm working on future projects.